Trump says Russia-Ukraine ceasefire talks will begin immediately following call with Putin

 “At the same time, I would like to note that, in general, Russia’s position is clear.
 The main thing for us is to eliminate the root causes of this crisis,” the Russian president said.

+Zelenskyy told reporters that he emphasized to Trump that no decisions should be made about Ukraine without involving Kyiv.
+He also said that he discussed the potential for “serious sanctions” on Russia.

+A second phone call involving Trump included leaders from France, Italy and Finland, as well as European Commission President Ursula von der Leyen, Zelenskyy added.
+That call happened after Trump talked to Putin.

-Trump has struggled to end a war that began with Russia's invasion in February 2022.
-That makes these conversations a serious test of his reputation as a deal maker after having claimed he would quickly settle the conflict once he was back in the White House, if not even before he took office.
+Trump has struggled to end a war that began with Russia's invasion in February 2022, a setback for his promises to quickly settle the conflict once he was back in the White House, if not even before he took office.

-Trump expressed his hopes for a “productive day” Monday — and a ceasefire — in a social media post over the weekend.
-His effort will also include calls to NATO leaders.
-But ahead of the call, Vice President JD Vance said Trump is “more than open” to walking away from trying to end the war if he feels Putin isn't serious about negotiation.

 “He’s grown weary and frustrated with both sides of the conflict,” White House press secretary Karoline Leavitt told reporters Monday ahead of the call.
 “He has made it clear to both sides that he wants to see a peaceful resolution and ceasefire as soon as possible.”